-As of June 30, 2018, we had cash and cash equivalents of \$137.1 million.
+As of September 30, 2018, we had cash and cash equivalents of \$122.1 million.
 We have funded our operations principally through the private placement of equity securities and public offerings of common stock.
 To date, we have raised aggregate proceeds, net of offering costs, of \$76.3 million from the issuance of convertible preferred stock prior to our IPO, and \$145.3 million in net proceeds through our IPO and other public follow-on offerings through 2015.

-During 2017, we sold 1,940,656 shares of common stock under an ATM, with aggregate net proceeds of \$19.3 million after commissions of \$398,000 paid to Cantor Fitzgerald & Co., or Cantor, as the placement agent and other expenses of \$163,000.
+Additionally, we raised aggregate proceeds, net of offering costs, of \$19.3 million through public at the market sales of common stock in 2017.
 In October 2017, we sold 5,750,000 shares of common stock in a public offering for aggregate net proceeds of \$55.2 million after underwriters' discounts, commissions and other expenses of \$3.7 million.
-We entered into a new Sales Agreement with Cantor in March 2018 under which we may sell up to \$60.0 million of its common stock in one or more placements at prevailing market prices in an ATM offering (the 2018 ATM Offering).
-As of June 30, 2018, no shares had been sold under the 2018 ATM Offering.
+We entered into a Sales Agreement with Cantor in March 2018 under which we may sell up to \$60.0 million of our common stock in one or more placements at prevailing market prices in an ATM offering (the 2018 ATM Offering).
+As of September 30, 2018, no shares have been sold under the 2018 ATM Offering.